AlmightyOatmeal/MicroPython_Futaba_NAGP1250/README.md

 ### Interface

-Keep in mind the display itself uses 5v logic and some MCU's, like the ESP32 and Raspberry Pi Pico, use 3.3v logic, so a bi-directional level shifter is needed.
+~~Keep in mind the display itself uses 5v logic and some MCU's, like the ESP32 and Raspberry Pi Pico, use 3.3v logic, so a bi-directional level shifter is needed.~~

-My Arduino's use 5v logic, so no level shifter is needed, but you should check your MCU specifications/datasheet to make sure you whether you need a level shifter.
+~~My Arduino's use 5v logic, so no level shifter is needed, but you should check your MCU specifications/datasheet to make sure you whether you need a level shifter.~~

+This display supports CMOS-level (3.3v) and TTL-level (5v) logic.
+Using a level shifter is not required but may be beneficial for longer cable runs where there may be voltage sag.

 For synchronous serial, four of the six pins are used for communication and control, two of them are +5v and GROUND.
 Using SBUSY and RESET lines is optional, but I would recommend using them.